 Count Joe Namath among Trevor Lawrence's many fans.

-The Jets legend recently touted the Clemson superstar as a can’t-miss prospect – and said he could envision current starter Sam Darnold getting a fresh start elsewhere if the Jets land the No. 1 pick in next year’s draft.
+The Jets legend recently touted the Clemson superstar as a can't-miss prospect at quarterback -- and conceded that the Jets would have to give serious thought to making a change at the position if they land the first pick in next year's draft.

 Appearing on the Jake Asman Show on Wednesday, the Hall of Famer said Lawrence was a "marvelous player" and a "monster."